grame-cncm/faustdoc/src/manual/midi.md

 ### `[midi:ctrl num]` or `[midi:ctrl num chan]` Metadata

 The `[midi:ctrl num]` metadata assigns MIDI CC (control) to a specific UI element.
 When used in a slider/nentry or a bargraph, this metadata will map the UI element value to the {0, 127} range.
 When used with a button or a checkbox, 1 will be mapped to 127, 0 will be mapped to 0.
-The first `[midi:ctrl num]` version can receive messages on all channels, and will send on the channel 0.
-The second  `[midi:ctrl num chan]` version can receive messages on `chan` only and will send on the `chan` channel.
+The first `[midi:ctrl num]` version can receive messages on all channels, and will send on all channels.
+The second `[midi:ctrl num chan]` version can receive messages on `chan` only, and will send on the `chan` channel only.

 **Usage**